srmarzec/albopictus_remapping/misc/GO_annotation.md

 # Run InterProScan
 After I had the fasta in manageable portions, I ran a [script](https://github.com/srmarzec/albopictus_remapping/blob/main/scripts/InterProScan.sh) made to run over all the files

-# Manipulate the results of the InterProScan script for the complete protein fasta (AalbF2)
+# Manipulate outputs to get a set or GO annotations for AalbF2

 ## Combine the broken up results tsv files into one large file
+Since we ran this on broken up fasta files, there are multiple output tsv files.
 ```
 cat myseq*.fa.tsv >> FULL.tsv
 ```